SVGAPlus/SVGAPlus/packages/renderer.pixi/README.md

 player.renderer  // Pixi is so 🔥!
 ```

-And two props are important for you:
+And you might want to know:

 ```ts
 player.renderer.pixiApp        // Pixi Application.
 player.renderer.pixiContainer  // Everything has been put in this container.
 ```

-For an example, this is how to add pixi filters:
+For an example, this is the way to use pixi filters:

 ```ts
 import { SVGAPlus } from '@svgaplus/core'